filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 car extract -f <INPUT_FILE>[/path/to/file/or/directory] [<OUTPUT_DIR>]
 ```

-* `-f` is an optional flag that tells go-car where to read the input from.
-If omitted, it will read from stdin, as in our example above where we piped `lassie fetch -o -` output to `car extract`.
+* `-f` is an optional flag that tells `go-car` where to read the input from.
+If omitted, it will read from `stdin`, as in our example above where we piped `lassie fetch -o -` output to `car extract`.

 * `/path/to/file/or/directory` is an optional path to a specific file or directory within the CAR.
 If omitted, it will attempt to extract the entire CAR.

-* `<OUTPUT_DIR>` is an optional argument that tells go-car where to write the output to.
+* `<OUTPUT_DIR>` is an optional argument that tells `go-car` where to write the output to.
 If omitted, it will write to the current directory.

-  If you supply `-`, as in the above example, it will attempt to extract the content directly to stdout.
+If you supply `-`, as in the above example, it will attempt to extract the content directly to `stdout`.
 This will only work if we are extracting a single file.

-  In our above example, we used the `>` operator to redirect the output of `car extract` to a named file, this is because the content we fetched was raw file data, that did not have a name encoded.
-In this case, if we didn't use `-` and `> filename`, go-car would write to a file named `unknown`.
+  In the example above, the `>` operator was used to redirect the output of `car extract` to a named file,.
+This is because the content we fetched was raw file data that did not have a name encoded.
+In this case, if we didn't use `-` and `> filename`, `go-car` would write to a file named `unknown`.

-`go-car` has some other useful commands, such as `car ls` which can be used to list the contents of a CAR, and `car inspect` which can be used to inspect the contents of the CAR, and optionally verify the integrity of a CAR.
+`go-car` has other useful commands.
+The first is `car ls`, which can be used to list the contents of a CAR, The second is `car inspect`, which can be used to inspect the contents of the CAR, and optionally verify the integrity of a CAR.

 And there we have it!
 Downloading and managing data from Filecoin is super simple when you use Lassie and Go-car!